 Our panelists suggested that if businesses were able to share data on bad actors, fraud prevention strategies would be much more effective across the financial sector.
 Furthermore, a close collaboration between leading innovators and regulators would help regulators to understand the direction the industry is going.
 This would enable them to incorporate risk-based machine learning approaches and create more customer-friendly, fraud-focused regulation.

 The need to balance consumer privacy with effective authentication and fraud prevention poses challenges for businesses.
 Identity management should be viewed as an entire lifecycle, rather than just when the customer onboards.
 Payment companies will benefit from a multi-pronged approach, incorporating behavioral biometrics, device heuristics, and other fraud mitigation tactics.
-This will strengthen protection against payment fraud in the future.
+This will strengthen payment fraud detection in the future.

 The COVID-19 pandemic is set to change the payment landscape forever.
 Businesses have had to rethink their operations, pivoting towards online revenue streams as far as possible.
 The huge growth in digital transactions as a result of the crisis has provided a smokescreen for fraudsters who are able to hide in the increased volume of legitimate traffic.